 Eric: Voice thing, it’s not going to go that fast.
 But there’s some great branding opportunities there right now for sure.
 And in spite of my third prediction and the way I chose to frame it, absolutely mastering mobile, you got to do it.
 It’s a big area focus for people.

 Ben: Okay.
 Well, Eric, thank you so much for making the time.
 I appreciate you sharing your predictions with us.

 Eric: Absolutely, Ben.
 Thanks for having me.
 Appreciate the opportunity to be on the show.

 Ben: Okay.
 That wraps up this episode of the Voices of Search podcast.
 Thanks to listening to my conversation with Eric Enge who is the General Manager of Perficient Digital.
 If you’d like to learn more about Eric, you can click on the link in our show notes to his LinkedIn profile or you can send him a tweet @StoneTemple, or you can visit his company’s website, which is stonetemple.com.

 Ben: If you have general marketing questions or if you’d like to talk about this podcast, you can find my contact information in our show notes or you can send me a tweet at @BenJShap.
-If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/diagnostic of your complimentary advisory session with our digital strategies team.
+If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/request-free-consultation of your complimentary advisory session with our digital strategies team.
 And if you like this podcast, you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app, and we’ll be back in your feed next week with our last set of SEO predictions for 2019.